UCB-stat-159-f25/site/overview/syllabus.md

  - We will accept late homework assignments until 24hrs after the deadline of the homework.
 However, in those cases a 25% penalty will be applied to the final score.
  - For group homework projects, you will include a statement in your repository acknowledging the contribution of each team member.
 Unless there is a major, unfair imbalance in the amount of work done by each team member, the same grade will be assigned to all team members.
- - _Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley [GitHub organization for the class](https://github.berkeley.edu/stat-159-f25), using the [GitHub Classroom](https://classroom.github.com/classrooms/224172006-ucb-stat-159-f25-classroom) (you will practice all this, don't worry).
+ - _Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley [GitHub organization for the class](https://github.berkeley.edu/stat-159-f25), using the GitHub Classroom (**insert link to GitHub classroom**) (you will practice all this, don't worry).

 #### Reading assignments